geometer-jones/metanoos/ARCHITECTURE.md

 Attention treats sequence positions as objects with intrinsic pairwise similarities, then normalizes those similarities into weights.
-This architecture treats sequence positions as generators of a composed relational state: a density-operator-like sufficient statistic from which later positions extract readouts through measurement.
+This architecture treats sequence positions as generators of a composed relational state: a monoid element that serves as a sufficient statistic from which later positions extract readouts through normalized projection.

 The prefix state is not an approximation to an attention matrix.
 It is a different mathematical species.